2018 NFL Free Agency: 1 Move Every Team Should Still Make

 Not bad, right?

 But they also let quality linebacker Preston Brown slip to free agency.
-Linebackers who aren't pass-rushers usually have a slow market, but Buffalo approached the danger zone here with a team leader and a guy with plenty of versatility after playing in multiple schemes.
-He wound up signing with the Cincinnati Bengals, according to Ryan Talbot of NYUP.com.
+Linebackers who aren't pass-rushers usually have a slow market, but Buffalo approached the danger zone here with losing a team leader and a guy with plenty of versatility after playing in multiple schemes.
+He wound up signing with the Cincinnati Bengals.

 The Brown mold isn't hard to fill, though.
 With guys like Navorro Bowman and Brian Cushing on the market, bringing on a veteran to compete for playing time shouldn't prove too difficult.